robertjskelton/robertjskelton.github.io/_posts/2019-01-04-final-bedroom-remodel.markdown

 ![Owen](/images/owen/10.jpg)

 Clean the floors before starting to install your laminate.
+I officially have no more carpet in my house!

 ![Owen](/images/owen/11.jpg)